RandomKiddo/influence/README.md

 #raises TypeError if t not able to be casted from input
 ```

-##### List

-List extends python's built-in lists by adding multidimensional lists and other list extenders

 ###### List2D Class

 Creates a 2D list of a square size